Monthly Pay: $405.35

 When a borrower takes out a mortgage, car loan, or personal loan, they usually make monthly payments to the lender; these are some of the most common uses of amortization.
 A part of the payment covers the interest due on the loan, and the remainder of the payment goes toward reducing the principal amount owed.
 Interest is computed on the current amount owed and thus will become progressively smaller as the principal decreases.
 It is possible to see this in action on the amortization table.

 Credit cards, on the other hand, are generally not amortized.
 They are an example of revolving debt, where the outstanding balance can be carried month-to-month, and the amount repaid each month can be varied.
 Please use our Credit Card Calculator for more information or to do calculations involving credit cards, or our Credit Cards Payoff Calculator to schedule a financially feasible way to pay off multiple credit cards.
 Examples of other loans that aren't amortized include interest-only loans and balloon loans.
-The former includes an interest-only period of payment and the latter has a large principal payment at loan maturity.
+The former includes an interest-only period of payment, and the latter has a large principal payment at loan maturity.

-An amortization schedule (sometimes called amortization table) is a table detailing each periodic payment on an amortizing loan.
+An amortization schedule (sometimes called an amortization table) is a table detailing each periodic payment on an amortizing loan.
 Each calculation done by the calculator will also come with an annual and monthly amortization schedule above.
 Each repayment for an amortized loan will contain both an interest payment and payment towards the principal balance, which varies for each pay period.
 An amortization schedule helps indicate the specific amount that will be paid towards each, along with the interest and principal paid to date, and the remaining principal balance after each pay period.

 Basic amortization schedules do not account for extra payments, but this doesn't mean that borrowers can't pay extra towards their loans.
 Also, amortization schedules generally do not consider fees.
-Generally, amortization schedules only work for fixed rate loans and not adjustable rate mortgages, variable rate loans, or lines of credit.
+Generally, amortization schedules only work for fixed-rate loans and not adjustable-rate mortgages, variable rate loans, or lines of credit.

 Certain businesses sometimes purchase expensive items that are used for long periods of time that are classified as investments.
 Items that are commonly amortized for the purpose of spreading costs include machinery, buildings, and equipment.
-From an accounting perspective, a sudden purchase of expensive factory during a quarterly period can skew the financials, so its value is amortized over the expected life of the factory instead.
+From an accounting perspective, a sudden purchase of an expensive factory during a quarterly period can skew the financials, so its value is amortized over the expected life of the factory instead.
 Although it can technically be considered amortizing, this is usually referred to as the depreciation expense of an asset amortized over its expected lifetime.
 For more information about or to do calculations involving depreciation, please visit the Depreciation Calculator.

 Amortization as a way of spreading business costs in accounting generally refers to intangible assets like a patent or copyright.
 Under Section 197 of U.S. law, the value of these assets can be deducted month-to-month or year-to-year.
 Just like with any other amortization, payment schedules can be forecasted by a calculated amortization schedule.
 The following are intangible assets that are often amortized: